Hadzee/Hadzee/README.md

 - 👋 Hi, I’m Tarik Hadžikić.
 Feel free to check out all of my open source projects.
-Looking forward to improve my coding, after graduating from College of Computer Science and Informatics eMPIRICOM, as well as completing a course at the IT Academy, department: Java Developer.
+Looking forward to improving my coding, after graduating from College of Computer Science and Informatics eMPIRICOM, as well as completing a course at the IT Academy, department: Java Developer.

 - 📫 How to reach me :